s0rl0v/weather-k8s/README.md

 # Usage

-Initializa apps with the following command - any further changes will be reconsiled by ArgoCD
+Initialize apps with the following command - any further changes will be reconsiled by ArgoCD

 ```
+# cd app-bootstrap/
+# kustomize build | kubectl apply -f -
-# cd app-registry
+# cd app-live/
 # kustomize build | kubectl apply -f -
 ```